 Enatai Beach Park and the SE 40th Street Boat Launch are key access points on Lake Washington, especially for boating enthusiasts.
-Additional boat launching facilities are very limited on Lake Washington, with one lane available in Kirkland, one on Mercer Island, and eight at Renton's Gene Coulon Park.
+Additional boat launching facilities are very limited on Lake

+Washington, with one lane available in Kirkland, one on Mercer Island, and eight at Renton's Gene Coulon Park.
 Developing the next phase of Enatai Beach Park will provide non-motorized boat launching opportunities and should be considered a high priority.
 The SE 40th Street Boat Launch is Bellevue's primary motorized boat launch facility.
-Additional acquisition should be pursued should an opportunity arise to expand parking capacity during peak boating use.
+Additional acquisition should be pursued if opportunity arises to expand parking capacity during peak boating use.
 The Sweyolocken boat launch in Mercer Slough Nature Park currently allows for the launch of both motorized boats for use in Lake Washington and non-motorized boats for use in Mercer Slough.
 This launch should be redeveloped and improved.

-As the city grows there is an increasing demand for the use of non-motorized boats and less room to store them, particularly for owners who don't live in single family dwellings or don't have transportation capabilities.
-Currently, kayaks and canoes can be rented from boathouses at Enatai Beach Park and Meydenbauer Bay Park.
-Rental capabilities and partnerships should be maintained.
-Private storage of non-motorized boats is difficult to find and options for additional storage should be investigated.
+As the city grows, there is an increasing demand for the use of non-motorized boats and less room to store them, particularly for owners who don't live in single family dwellings or don't have transportation capabilities.
+Currently, kayaks and canoes can be rented from boathouses at Enatai Beach